 Getting out for a bike ride is (in our onion) one of the best things in life.
-Whether you’re cycling for fitness, for mental well being, for transport, for sport or enjoyment there’s so many benefits.
+Whether you’re cycling for fitness, for mental well being, for transport, for sport, for the climate or for enjoyment there’s so many benefits.
 However, what happens if you have a baby, toddler or young child?

 Even if they can ride a small bike there’s no way they can cycle at your pace, and they certainly aren’t able to ride on busy roads.
 Sometimes just getting them to a local park or traffic free cycle path can be a problem.